I never was a cornflake girl…

 3. Be Sensitive to Others

 This is a recent focus for me.
 I used to associate being sensitive with weakness.
 I was proudly selfish with more than my time.
-While I still think being selfish to some degree is a good thing (see #2), you can’t go to far to the extreme.
+While I still think being selfish to some degree is a good thing (see #2), you can go too far to the extreme.

 Unfortunately the reason I’ve been more aware lately is because there are a few people in my life who I felt hurt by.
 I always saw them as considerate, caring people, but I’ve recently struggled with some things and they sort of disappeared.
 It hurt my feelings, but it was a lesson I needed.
 It showed me that I was guilty of the same, and I’ve been working to modify that.